ImpedanCEI/-legacy-wakis/Scripts/WarpX/README.md

 PYWARPX_LIB_DIR=$PWD/build/lib python3 -m pip wheel .
 python3 -m pip install pywarpx-*whl
 ```
-To avoid mistakes, the whole path to the python/python3 executable can be given
+To avoid mistakes, the whole path to the python/python3 executable can be given.

+The end!
+Now the python libraries of pywarpx are installed in the python version used for the installation.